“[Lennine] is hailed as ‘phenomenally talented.’”

 Chambers USA 2012

-Lennine Occhino is the Global Coordinating Leader of Mayer Brown's Funds & Asset Management Industry Group and a member of the ERISA practice.
+Lennine Occhino is the Global Coordinating Leader of Mayer Brown's Fund Formation & Investment Management group and a member of the ERISA practice.
 Since joining the firm in 1988, Lennine has concentrated exclusively in the pension investment area, advising on the structuring and offering of alternative investment vehicles of all types to ERISA and government plans and other institutional investors, including alternative investment funds for defined contribution plans, onshore and offshore hedge funds, private equity funds, real estate funds, infrastructure funds, group trusts, bank collective trusts and insurance company separate accounts.
 Lennine’s work in the development of alternative investment vehicles for 401(k) plans was “highly commended” by the Financial Times

 in its 2015 North America Innovative Lawyers Report, and awarded the 2016 Commercial Real Estate Award in the “Outstanding Service” category by the National Real Estate Investor

 .
 Lennine was also recognized by peers in The Best Lawyers in America